Give your AI agent a private podcast feed.

 Does Superlore have a mobile app?

 Yes.
 Superlore has dedicated iOS and Android apps with a full podcast player experience — playlists, offline downloads, continue listening, and more.
-NotebookLM does not have a dedicated mobile app.
+NotebookLM also has a mobile app, but its Audio Overviews stay locked inside that app: there is no subscribable podcast feed, so you cannot play them in Spotify, Apple Podcasts, or your own podcast workflow.

 How accurate is Superlore compared to NotebookLM?